As COVID-19 (coronavirus) spreads, many people are working from home as a precaution. Stay safe while keeping your business running smoothly.

 While self-driven workers like independent professionals tend to thrive working remotely, other personality types might require more oversight or communication.
 Productivity may vary from worker to worker, and it can be challenging to convey a sense of culture and unity with distance.
 When managing remote teams in particular, all of these aspects must be taken into account.
 Here are four tips and tools enterprise managers can use when building and managing remote teams.

 1. Take Advantage of Virtual Tools

 Technology is often the glue that holds a dispersed team together.
-Today, there are many useful tools that help enterprise managers better facilitate remote work.
+Today, there are many useful tools that help enterprise managers better facilitate remote work and work more effectively with remote teams.
 Depending on the type of work your particular project entails, real-time collaboration tools such as WebEx, Slack, or GoToMeeting can be a great way to host meetings across different time zones and countries.

 Project management tools such as Basecamp, Trello, or Monday.com are helpful for creating shared calendars, discussion boards, and project task checklists.
 If your team needs to store and access shared documents, incorporate Dropbox or Google Drive storage systems.

 In any teaming relationship, communication is key.
 When bringing together remote teams, it is particularly important.
 Before project work begins, be sure to reach out to team members or independent contractors you’ve engaged to talk through your plan for communication.
 Be sure to ask about people’s work hours and time zones to get an idea of when the majority of your team will be available and online.